-- Does this project align with or support the region's economic development strategy? - 2.
+- 1. Does this project align with or support the region's economic development strategy? - 2.
 Is there or will there be a program or policy to identify and work with diverse stakeholders that may affect or be affected by the project in order to develop and implement an appropriate engagement strategy that includes tasks, timelines, and responsibilities?
-Depending upon the context, stakeholders may include people of different age, ethnicity, or income as well as agencies, jurisdictions, and businesses. - 3.
-Has existing infrastructure capacity confirmation been evaluated?
-If so, is there or will there be sufficient sewer, water, transportation, and utility capacity to accommodate the proposed project without exceeding adopted or appropriate service standards?
+Depending upon the context, diverse stakeholders may include people of different age, ethnicity, or income as well as different agencies, jurisdictions, disciplines, and businesses.

+- 3. Has existing infrastructure capacity confirmation been evaluated?

+If so, is there or will there be sufficient sewer, water, transportation, and utility capacity to accommodate the proposed project without exceeding adopted or appropriate level of service standards?
+Key infrastructure includes sewer, water, transportation, and/or utility capacity to accommodate the proposed project.
 Transportation capacity refers to the intended use (e.g., ten ton road to service the project) rather than overall indirect or induced trip generation. - 4.
-If the project is relatively large for the community or region, has a fiscal impact analysis been conducted and, if so, was the identified net benefit positive, neutral, or negative?
-Relatively large investments may be defined by considering the scale of the project, amount of investment, or other parameter appropriate to your context. - 5.
+If a public investment is being made or requested for this project, has a fiscal impact been conducted?
+If so, was the identified net benefit positive, neutral, or negative? - 5.
 Will incentives be provided for this project and, if so, are there any legally binding provisions to withhold incentives or payments until performance goals are verified and/or to recapture incentives or payments if performance goals are not met? - 6.
 Does the project receive public funding and, if so, is information regarding the amount of subsidy and any performance and accountability agreements easily accessible to the public? - 7.
 If the project includes construction, are responsible contractor standards in place for screening of the basic requirements that a contractor must meet in order to be eligible to bid on work in the development project? - 8.
 Is the applicant a certified B Corporation and/or does the applicant provide incentives that favor B certified companies as tenants or project beneficiaries?
 Bonus question. - 9.
 Does the project include relocation of existing jobs from another jurisdiction and, if so, does the project include incentives or otherwise encourage an existing business (jobs) to relocate from another jurisdiction?
 Have efforts been made to retain the jobs in the existing jurisdiction and/or mitigate the impacts on the community?